 In the ICU, a headache and feeling of pressure in my head overtook all reflective observation.
 An angel of mercy asked, “Are you willing to take dilaudid?
 It will help with the pain in about 45 seconds.”

 “Yes, oh yes” I said as the compound was infused in my vein and the pressure in my head abated.

 The next morning, a group of doctors gathered with the chief surgeon in my room.
-I recognized Jacob from emergency room, and Eric the night resident.
-The chief surgeon, Dr. Dogan gave a crisp upbeat report, “your surgery went very well and your post operative MRI images look very good.
-It looks as though we removed the entire tumor and we will know more after we see reports from the pathology lab.
-The assistant surgeon, Priscilla Pang stayed to help us understand more about the surgery and the affects of incising jaw muscles near my ear on the right side of my face.
+I recognized Jacob from the emergency room, and Eric the night resident.
+The chief surgeon, Dr. Dogan, gave a crisp upbeat report.
+“Your surgery went very well and your post-operative MRI images look very good.
+It looks as though we removed the entire tumor and we will know more after we see reports from the pathology lab.”
+The assistant surgeon, Priscilla Pang, stayed to help us understand more about the surgery and the effects of incising jaw muscles near my ear on the right side of my face.
 In short, it hurts when I chew, and it will get better soon.